 3.)
 Beeswax candles

 Have a few hives on your farm?
-People love beeswax candles, and it’s not a super tough to make “value added” item for your farm.
+If not, you might want to get some!
+Not only are bees fantastic low maintenance farm animals, but people love natural beeswax products.
+Beeswax candles are not difficult to make, and they’re a great “value added” profit generator for your farm.
 You can even make some festive holiday candles to get gift sales during Christmas time!

-Honey is always a crowd pleaser, especially if you can provide harder to get varities that stores don’t stock.
-Most grocery stores have clover honey, so other flavors like orange blossom or sourwood will be fast sellers.
-You can also get a little more profit by selling the honey with the comb!
+Honey is always a crowd pleaser, especially if you can provide harder to get varieties that stores don’t stock.
+Most groceries stores only have basic clover honey, so other flavors like orange blossom or sourwood will be fast sellers.
+Farm raised local honey can fetch $10-$12 per pound, or even $15-$20 for 12 ounces of comb honey!

 6.)
 Duck eggs